 The Company enters into credit derivatives, principally through credit default swaps, under which it receives or provides protection against the risk of default on a set of debt obligations issued by specified reference entities.
-A majority of the Company's counterparties are banks, broker-dealers and other financial institutions.
-The table below summarizes the notional and fair value of protection sold and protection purchased through credit default swaps at December 31, 2015:
+A majority of the Company's counterparties for these derivatives are banks, broker-dealers, and other financial institutions.
+The following table summarizes the notional and fair value of protection sold and protection purchased through credit default swaps at December 31, 2016:

-Maxin num Potentia al Pay out/Notion al

-Prote ction Sold l Protecti ion Purch ased

-N otional .
-Value /Liability N otional r Value )/Liability

-Index and basket credit default swaps \$ 3,321 \$ (342) \$ 5,991 \$ (500)
+Maximum Potential Payout/Notional Prot ection So ld chased N otional · Value /Liability N otional nir Value et)/Liability Index and basket credit default swaps \$ 3,280 \$ 390 \$ 5,748 \$ (428)

-Total \$ 3,321 \$ (342) \$ 5,991 \$ (500)